yozehariando/ObsF-Demo/doc/implementation-plan.md

 ### User UMAP Refinements
 - Enable uploading multiple FASTA files (maintain upload button after completion)
 - Add Reset button to clear all uploaded FASTA files
+- **Bi-directional Cross-UMAP Highlighting**:
-- Improve interaction: Clicking similar sequence on User UMAP will highlight the sequence on Reference Database UMAP
+  - When a sequence in the User Sequence UMAP panel is clicked, highlight the corresponding sequence in the Reference Database UMAP panel
+  - Remove auto-scrolling behavior in details panel
+  - Focus interactions between the two UMAP panels, not with the mutations details list
+  - Ensure clear visual feedback when sequences are highlighted across panels

 ### User Interface Refinements
 - Improve job tracker styling for better visibility